isaiahdja/mydmg/README.md

 Simply run the executable and drop the ROM file into the window, or pass the path to the ROM file as the first argument.

+ROM files for community-developed software can be found on [Homebrew Hub](https://hh.gbdev.io/).

 ## Features

 - Supported memory bank controllers (MBCs):